We offer 60 minute assessments and 30 minute treatment sessions.

 4. Do you cover WCB cases?
-We are considered a “Tier 1” clinic and are able to treat WCB-covered patients for sprains and strains and post-operative rehabilitation.
-If you are injured at work and have filed a WCB claim with your employer, bring your WCB case number with you for your first appointment.
-Our charges will be covered directly by WCB.
+No. We are no longer authorized as a “Tier 1” clinic and are not able to treat WCB-covered patients for workplace injuries.
+If you are injured at work and have filed a WCB claim with your employer, your WCB Caseworker should be able to provide you with the name of a clinic close to you.

 5. What happens on my first visit?
 We conduct an initial assessment on your first visit, which will take about one hour.
 During that time, we will ask you questions about your condition, and about your past medical history.
 We usually also evaluate your posture, strength, flexibility and balance.
 We attempt to identify the causes of your pain or dysfunction and then discuss with you the implications, prognosis, and create a treatment plan that incorporates your goals for a return to normal function

 7. Will my family doctor be involved in my physiotherapy treatment?
 We are able to provide reports and/or progress updates to your family doctor, upon your request.
-There is a fee for medical letters.
+There are additional fees for medical letters.
 This cost is normally covered by your insurance provider.

 8. What is manual therapy?
 Manual therapy is a specialized form of physical therapy that uses direct, hands-on techniques as opposed to the use of machines or electrical devices to restore your function.
 It involves the application of pressure on muscles or movement of joints to decrease spasms, muscle tension, or joint dysfunction.